Chad Smith: Other projects

 On January 1, 2021, Post Malone during his Bud Light Seltzer Sessions New Year's Eve 2021 livestream show was joined by Smith, Slash from Guns N' Roses, Chris Chaney from Jane's Addiction and producer/guitarist Andrew Watt for a performance of Black Sabbath's "War Pigs" and "Rooster" by Alice In Chains.
 Smith contributed to the charity tribute album The Metallica Blacklist, released in September 2021, backing Miley Cyrus on her cover of the Metallica song "Nothing Else Matters".

 Smith performs drums on Ozzy Osbourne's 2022 album, Patient Number 9.
 Smith also co-wrote two of the songs on the album.

 Smith and Flea, Josh Klinghoffer collaborated with Morrissey on his upcoming album Bonfire of Teenagers, which was supposed to be released in February 2023, but in December 2022 it was announced that its future is in limbo, as Capitol Records decided not to release it.

 Smith performs on seven of the songs and also co-wrote five songs on Iggy Pop's 2022 album, Every Loser.
 To promote the album, Smith will be part of Pop's backing band called The Losers which consists of Josh Klinghoffer, Duff McKagan and Andrew Watt.

-It was announced in March 2024 that Smith will appear as himself in Spinal Tap II, the upcoming sequel to the 1984 mockumentary film This is Spinal Tap.
+It was announced in March 2024 that Smith would appear as himself in Spinal Tap II, the upcoming sequel to the 1984 mockumentary film This is Spinal Tap.

 Smith performs on the song "Killah" from Lady Gaga's 2025 album Mayhem.

 Smith (along with former Chili Peppers guitarist Josh Klinghoffer performs on a majority of the songs on the 2025 album, Who Believes in Angels? by Elton John and Brandi Carlile.
 Smith performed with John and Carlile during their April 5, 2025 appearance on Saturday Night Live and with them during April 6, 2025 television special An Evening with Elton John and Brandi Carlile that aired the following night on CBS.

 On July 5, 2025, Smith performed at Back to the Beginning, an all-day concert held in Birmingham as a final farewell show for Ozzy Osbourne and Black Sabbath.
 Smith performed in Tom Morello's All Stars supergroup which included Morello, Steven Tyler, Sammy Hagar, Nuno Bettencourt and other musicians.
-Smith also had a drum off with Travis Barker and Rudy Sarzo.
+Smith also had a drum off with Travis Barker and Danny Carey.
 The concert also raised $190 million for charity.
 Osbourne would pass away seventeen days later.

-Smith will appear in the upcoming Ozzy Osbourne: No Escape From Now documentary that will stream on Paramount+ on October 7, 2025 and will document the final six years of Osbourne's life.
+Smith appeared in the documentary, Ozzy Osbourne: No Escape From Now, streamed on Paramount+ on October 7, 2025, which documented the final six years of Osbourne's life.

+In December 2025, Smith, Slash, Duff McKagan, and Andrew Watt performed under the band name The Dirty Bats.
+They were joined onstage by Bruno Mars, Brandi Carlile, Anthony Kiedis, Yungblud, and Eddie Vedder.

+Smith appears on Foreign Tongues by The Rolling Stones, which was released on July 10, 2026.